Applications will open at 9am on the 1st of October 2017 and will close at 4pm on Wednesday 28th of February 2018

 SIR PATRICK STEWART AND JEREMY IRONS VIDEO: CLICK HERE

-Our One-Year MA programme gives up to 14 International postgraduate students from outside the EU the opportunity to study abroad with us in Bristol on an intensive four-term (40 week) conservatoire course.
+Our One-Year MA programme (25th September 2017 until 17th August 2018) gives up to 14 International postgraduate students from outside the EU the opportunity to study abroad with us in Bristol on an intensive four-term (40 week) conservatoire course.
 The fully practice-based course is taught by both the regular tutors at the school and visiting practitioners.
 There is a strong emphasis on developing the actor’s voice and body and a commitment to building performance through close text work.

 As well as working on the core actor skills, there is a focus on the classical British and European repertoire, with close attention given to a practical exploration of Shakespearean text in performance.

 In their final term international students are directed in a fully-mounted production, supported by professional design, stage management and costume students or practitioners.

 The main thrust of the course is to offer a training which will provide graduates with the skills to work at a high level in their country of origin.
 Don’t think of it primarily as a gateway to entering the already overcrowded UK industry.

 In a one year course the opportunities for showcasing can be limited, but we endeavour to create the best opportunities that we can.
 Showreel and Audio reels are important marketing tools – during the year, and particularly in their final term, students will develop material for these.